2023 LOG Sustainability Report

 Material suppliers ESG assessment

-During 2021, we conducted our first material supplier’s assessment in Israel.
+In 2021, we conducted our first material supplier’s assessment in Israel.
 41 responses were received.
 About 30% have ESG targets while 73% have environmental policies.
 Similar rates also been found regarding the existence of human rights policies, diversity and inclusion, employee health and safety, anti-bribery and corruption policies and more.
 These data are consistent with the fact that about 66% have an Ethical Code.
 About 50% of the providers who responded are diverse providers (owned by women, minorities and / or employ people with disabilities, social businesses).
 71% of the businesses that responded are tiny and small businesses.

 This encouraging experience allows us to expand our supplier’s assessments towards next year, including in Hungary.